jliu88/analysis_console/README.md

 ##Usage
-Create a program that gives Scatter_by_Category the required parameters.
+Create a program that gives Scatter_by_Category.gen_charts() the required parameters.

 ###Required parameters
 **ds_loc**: dataframe or string location of the excel document with all the data.
 Column headers must be on the first row and is recommended to not include spaces.
 If there are spaces then they can be changed with the **renamer** parameter.